 Administrative and Legal Considerations of Working with Partners

 In general terms, all stakeholders are partners.
-Most Environmental Workforce Development and Job Training (EWDJT) grantees have their own internal tracking and accounting rules for subgrantees, nonfinancial partners, and contractors.
+Most Environmental Workforce Development and Job Training (JT) grantees have their own internal tracking and accounting rules for subgrantees, nonfinancial partners, and contractors.
 With regards to the U.S. Environmental Protection Agency (EPA), minimum administrative and regulatory requirements must be considered whenever money is transferred using grant funds.
 For administrative discussion, partners can be categorized into:

 - NONFINANCIAL PARTNERS